camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 Following this tutorial and steps will result in:

-- An AWS EKS Kubernetes cluster running the latest Kubernetes version with four nodes ready for Camunda 8 installation.
+- An Amazon EKS Kubernetes cluster running the latest Kubernetes version with four nodes ready for Camunda 8 installation.
 - The [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) is installed and configured, which is used by the Camunda 8 Helm chart to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 - A [managed Aurora PostgreSQL 15.4](https://aws.amazon.com/rds/postgresql/) instance to be used by the Camunda 8 components.

-## Installing AWS EKS cluster with Terraform
+## Installing Amazon EKS cluster with Terraform

 ### Terraform prerequsites